delfimpandiani/visualsense/2_eXtreme_Design/README.md

 ## Test SPARQL Queries

-This project was authored by Delfina S. M. Pandiani, Stefano Di Giorgis, and Fiorela Ciroku.
+This project was authored by Delfina S. M. Pandiani, Stefano De Giorgis, and Fiorela Ciroku.